Pork Tenderloin Medallions with Mushroom Gravy

-Pork Tenderloin with Mushroom Gravy features tender, sautéed medallions of pork tenderloin smothered in a savory mushroom gravy for a quick, one-pan, stove-top dinner that's sure to become a family favorite!
+Pork Tenderloin Medallions are tender, sautéed slices of pork tenderloin smothered in a savory mushroom gravy for an easy, one-pan, stove-top dinner that's sure to become a family favorite!

 This is a meal that I've been making for as many years as I've been married, and it's always been one of my hubby's favorites.
-I believe I originally adapted it from a recipe I found in Taste of Home magazine, but don't hold me to that.
+Pork Tenderloin Medallions is a 30-minute meal cooked entirely on the stove, so no need to even turn on the oven!

-What I do know is that Pork Tenderloin with Mushroom Gravy is a 30-minute meal (easy enough for a weeknight, yet special enough for company) that tastes like you've been toiling in the kitchen all day.
+It's easy enough for a weeknight yet special enough for company...because it tastes like you've been toiling in the kitchen all day!

 Ingredients

-So what do you need to make this tender, delectable pork tenderloin recipe?
+So what do you need to make these tender, delectable Pork Tenderloin Medallions?

 For the Pork